HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Once you built an audience (at around 10K+ followers), it's time to sell your products. _**Digital** products_.
 Those are courses, templates, trackers, software,...Something you built once, then sell forever.
 - Social media posts aren't the ones that directly generate income.
 Use them as leverage to funnel your audience to those actual products that you're selling.
 Write posts, write scripts for videos, then ultimately, write the content for your products.
 - Continuously launching, improving, and iterating until you have the perfect combination of digital products that create a desired high base income (where its minimum is equal to 6 months of your living fixed costs).
-- If you don’t make more than you spend, your product/service isn’t broad or good enough.
+- If you don’t make more than you spend, it's:
+	- Your system isn't targeting a demand.
+	- Your product/service isn’t broad or good enough.
+It should feel like a "*must-have*" rather than a "nice-to-have".
+	- Your [[Entrepreneurship#Marketing |marketing]] needs more volume.
 > You need people to buy your product in order to get results → be able to improve the product → become an expert yourself.
+> Research and look into what's already selling well in the market, extract their essences (especially their hook & packaging) for your products.

 > [!info] The process
 > When you have your product stack built out, your main focuses are:
-> - Growing an audience with broad attractive content.
+> - Growing an audience with [[Entrepreneurship#Problems and solutions |broad attractive]] content.
 > - Nurturing that audience with lead magnets and weekly emails (while promoting your products inside)
 > - Launching cohorts, courses, community, price increases, or special offers every 2-3 months to your email list and on social media.
 ## Market research